notdls/known-breaches/README.md

 # Known Breaches
-A compliation of breach information gathered from data aggregators and breach lookup services.
-This also ships with a basic HTML/JS client-side search for the datasets, this can be hosted on any webserver or ran locally, alternatively you can search the data online [here](https://breaches.dls.sh/).
+A compliation of breach information gathered from data aggregators, breach lookup and similar services.
+This also ships with a basic HTML/JS client-side search (now using [sql.js](https://sql.js.org/#/)) for the datasets, this can be hosted on any webserver or ran locally, alternatively you can search the data online [here](https://breaches.dls.sh/).

 **Automatic Updates:**
  - HaveIBeenPwned.com
  - Dehashed.com
  - Leak-Lookup.com
+ - ScatteredSecrets.com
+ - BreachDirectory.org
+ - LeakCheck.io
+ - Hashmob.net

 **Archived Lists:**
  - Vigilante.pw
  - BreachAware
- - BreachDirectory
  - BreachNet
  - Cit0day
  - Citadel.pw